 - If you want to save Hope’s Nose for another day continue up the hill.
 On your left you will see some steps with a wooden SW Coast Path marker.
-This path is at a highr level and avoids having to walk along the road.
-Continue on the road or path and you will start to go downhill and reach the junction of cul de sac called Bishops Close on your left.
+This path is at a higher level and avoids having to walk along the road.
+Continue on the road or path.
+You will start to go downhill and reach the junction of Bishops Close cul de sac on your left.

-- Directly opposite on the right side of the road is a tarmac path which says Public Footpath to Bishops Walk and Anstey’s Cove.
+- Directly opposite, on the right side of the road, is a tarmac path.
+It looks like a private drive but is marked Public Footpath to Bishops Walk and Anstey’s Cove.
 Take this pretty little path and follow it all the way round to Anstey’s Cove car park – about 0.6 miles.
-Keep left to the upper path as the deviations to the right mean a steep climb back up the hill.
+Keep left, to the upper path, as the deviations to the right mean a steep climb back up the hill.

-- You will come out onto Anstey’s Cove Road and just a few steps on the right you will see a steep path leading down to the sea.
+- You will come out onto Anstey’s Cove Road.
+Just a few steps on the right you will see a steep path leading down to the sea.
 Take it if you want to explore Anstey’s Cove https://goo.gl/maps/joHw2jUapSKatwmo7

 - Now it’s time to head back.
 Cross over the road from Anstey’s Cove and walk straight through the car park.
-Follow the tracks across the grass down to Stoodley Meadow Community café and a children’s play area.
-Opposite you on the other side of Ilsham Road you will find Kents Cavern Prehistoric Caves.
+Follow the tracks across the grassy field.
+This leads to Stoodley Meadow Community café and a children’s play area.
+Opposite you, on the other side of Ilsham Road, you will find Kents Cavern Prehistoric Caves.
 Check their website for tour times if you are interested: https://www.kents-cavern.co.uk/

 - Now you can either: walk right down to the bottom of Meadfoot Green – a big swathe of grass which ends in a tarmac path until you reach Meadfoot Sea Road where you can retrace your steps back to the house…

-- Or: walk down to the bottom of Meadfoot Green but instead of heading for the sea via the little path, take the track up the hill to the right which heads up into the woods via a broken stile.
-Keep left on this path as it heads up the hill.
-There will be various tracks heading off the right up the hill but keep the sea on your left and you will get lovely views of Meadfoot Beach through the gaps in the evergreen oaks.
+- Or: walk down to the bottom of Meadfoot Green but instead of heading for the sea via the little path, take the track up the hill to the right.
+This path heads into the woods via a broken stile.
+Keep left going up the hill.
+There will be various tracks heading off the right up the hill but keep the sea on your left.
+There are lovely views of Meadfoot Beach through the gaps in the evergreen oaks.

-- Keep following this path straight on until you come to a point where there is a choice of going straight on or taking a sharp hairpin bend down to the left.
-Take the track down the hill to the left and wind back onto Meadfoot Sea Road where you will emerge near the café.
+- Keep following this path straight on.You will walk almost the full length of the beach and eventually come to a clearing with a hairpin bend down to the road.
+Take this track down the hill to the left.
+Wind back onto Meadfoot Sea Road where you will emerge near the café.
 From there you can retrace your steps back to Vane Tower Penthouse via Daddyhole Plain.